adamcegielka/my-shop-automationpractice-pl/README.md

 ## Documentation

-The entire testing process will be documented, from the designed test cases to the test results to the reported bugs and their solutions.
+The entire testing process will be [documented](https://github.com/adamcegielka/my-shop-automationpractice-pl/tree/main/docs/progress-and-test-results), from the designed [test cases](https://github.com/adamcegielka/my-shop-automationpractice-pl/tree/main/test-cases) to the test results to the reported [bugs](https://github.com/adamcegielka/my-shop-automationpractice-pl/tree/main/bugs).
 This will enable a fuller understanding of the activities carried out and facilitate possible future reference.
+In addition, [tips](https://github.com/adamcegielka/my-shop-automationpractice-pl/tree/main/tips) will be collected so that they can be used for improvement in future tests.

 ## Summary